*Asterisk denotes Second Year Leadership Scholars

 Azinwi Numfor, School of Arts & Science/Edward J. Bloustein School of Planning & Public Policy '26, is a Public Policy and Political Science double major with a double minor in Law & History and Women’s, Gender, and Sexuality Studies.
 She is a member of the Paul Robeson Living-Learning Community as a community ambassador.
 Azinwi is also a member of the Rutgers NAACP Education Committee, a member of the ‘23 Fellows in Racial Justice Learning Community (RAJU) Cohort, and a Teach for America Ignite Fellow.
 She will also serve as a FIGS peer instructor for diversity & social justice in Fall 2024.
 Azinwi is interested in studying the history of reproductive labor exploitation, especially in relation to Black women and women in third-world countries.
 She is also passionate about understanding the intersections of race, gender, and class oppression.

-Andie Purks*, School of Arts and Sciences/Honors College/Douglass Residential College ‘26, is a History major with a double minor in Political Science and Women’s, Gender, and Sexuality Studies.
-She is an active member of the Rutgers chapter of the American Cancer Society as well as the Rutgers Review and the Anthologist.
-Andie is passionate about historical and cultural preservation as well as stopping unethical destruction caused by capitalistic expansion.
-For her Leadership Scholars Program internship, Andie interned at the Rutgers Geology Museum, a public museum dedicated to the earth sciences.
-After graduation, she plans on obtaining a graduate degree to lobby for the protection of historical sites and marginalized neighborhoods threatened by unwanted infrastructure projects.
+Andie Purks*, School of Arts and Sciences/Honors College/Douglass Residential College ‘26, is a History and Anthropology double major with a minor in Women’s, Gender, and Sexuality Studies.
+She currently serves as the Editor-in-Chief of The Anthologist, Rutgers' literary magazine, and a mentor for first-year students at the Honors College.
+Andie is passionate about historical and cultural preservation, restoration, and justice.
+For her Leadership Scholars Program internship, Andie interned at the Rutgers Geology Museum, a public museum dedicated to the earth sciences where she conducted archival research and continues to aid in exhibit creation and design.
+After graduation, she plans on obtaining a graduate degree in museum studies to contribute to the protection of historical sites, public accessibility of underrepresented histories, and repatriation of unlawfully held historical materials.

 Anjali Ravi, School of Arts and Sciences/Edward J. Bloustein School of Planning and Public Policy/Douglass Residential College '26, is a Public Health major with a double minor in Public Policy and Disability Studies.
 Anjali is a peer mental health educator for Health, Outreach, Promotion, and Education (HOPE) and a mental health programming outreach intern for the 16 Strong Project, a nonprofit organization dedicated to spreading awareness against mental health and de-stigmatizing mental health.
 She aspires to work in mental health policy and receive hands-on experience providing care and support for individuals with disabilities.
 As a South Asian woman, Anjali hopes to advocate for mental health and demonstrate that mental health is not a sickness; it is a basic need to protect.